Best Fitbit 2024

 You get tons of safety features as well, including Safety Check and Fall Detection, along with all the sensors you need to track heart rate, stress, blood oxygen, skin temperature, sleep, and more.
 The new Pulse Detection feature is only in Europe for now, but it may reach the U.S. at some point.

 The Sense 2 has the same sensors at a lower price.
 But Google neutered the Sense 2's smarts, removing Google Assistant and playback controls, disabling the Wi-Fi antenna, and removing any third-party apps compared to the original Sense.
 The Pixel Watch 3, powered by Wear OS 5, gives you all of the above, along with actual music storage for apps like Spotify and plenty of third-party apps if you want to step away from Fitbit for Strava, Komoot, or another brand.
-Our Pixel Watch 3 hands-on runs through some of the other smartwatch perks.
+Our Pixel Watch 3 review runs through some of the other smartwatch perks.

 The Pixel Watch 3 comes with six free months of Fitbit Premium, giving you access to more features, including a Wellness Report, guided workouts, Sleep Score, and other perks.
-After that, you'll have to decide if Fitbit Premium is worth the subscription; unlike the other Fitbits on this list, you'll still have plenty of non-Fitbit fitness apps to choose if you decide to let Premium lapse.
+After that, you'll have to decide if Fitbit Premium is worth the subscription.
+Unlike the other Fitbits on this list, you'll still have plenty of non-Fitbit fitness apps to choose if you decide to let Premium lapse.

 With the Pixel Watch 3, Google essentially made a proper "Fitbit smartwatch" in a way that the Sense 2 and Versa 4 could never hope to match.
 It has its drawbacks: the need for daily charging, the high price, and the Android phone requirement that shuts out iPhone owners.
 If that doesn't scare you off, then start your search here.